Flaeng/Flaeng.Productivity/docs/ConstructorGenerator/README.md

 ConstructorGenerator generates a constructor for each class containing a field or property with the attribute Inject (Flaeng.InjectAttribute).
 The generated constructor accepts all fields and properties that have this attribute and sets them to the correct field.

+Important: The class needs to be *partial* for the generator to extend the class.

 ## Example

 ### Input